Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Moduli spaces of quiver representations

-The category $\Dulf(\MMHM(\mathbb{N}^{Q_0}))$ is going to play the role of the category version of the motivic quantum torus of \cite{KS1}.
-The definition of this quantum torus is given in \cite[Sec.6.2]{KS1}, for now we remark that it is a power series ring in variables $x^{\dd}$ for $\dd\in\mathbb{N}^{Q_0}$, and if $\zeta$ is a generic stability condition then the subring of power series in variables $x^{\dd}$ for $\dd\in\Lambda_{\mu}^{\zeta}$ is commutative, while whole quantum torus in general is not.
-The categorification of this picture, then, should be a monoidal category, for which the monoidal product cannot be upgraded to a symmetric monoidal product, except on fixed subcategories indexed by the slope $\mu$, where a symmetric monoidal structure should be given.
+The category $\Dulf(\MMHM(\mathbb{N}^{Q_0}))$ is going to play the role of the categorification of the motivic quantum torus of \cite[Sec.6.2]{KS1}.
+For now we remark that this quantum torus is a power series ring with coefficients in $\mathbb{Z}((q^{1/2}))$ and variables $x^{\dd}$ for $\dd\in\mathbb{N}^{Q_0}$, and if $\zeta$ is a generic stability condition then the subring of power series in variables $x^{\dd}$ for $\dd\in\Lambda_{\mu}^{\zeta}$ is commutative, while the whole quantum torus in general is not.
+The categorification of this picture, then, should be a monoidal category, for which the monoidal product cannot be upgraded to a symmetric monoidal product, except on fixed subcategories indexed by the slope $\mu$, for which we should define a symmetric monoidal product.